 The Signs and Symptoms Leading up to Diagnosis

 “I believe I’ve had borderline personality disorder all of my life, but it’s very rare for someone who is under 18 to be diagnosed with borderline personality disorder.
 I think that I’ve had this disorder my entire life because I developed anorexia nervosa at 8 years old, and borderline personality disorder sometimes goes hand-in-hand with eating disorders.
+For instance, it is often the case that borderline personality disorder treatments and some of the most common Eating disorder treatment options typically use combined therapies to provide a comprehensive approach to health and wellbeing.
 I also participated in self-injury; between the ages of 10-11, I would cut myself.

 As I got older, I started to experience severe mood swings that would last for hours.
 I would be happy, sad, and angry all in the same hour, depending on what triggered me.
 I had an intense fear of abandonment; I felt like everybody was going to leave me.
 I had these delusions that everyone was against me and it was absolutely overwhelming.
 I didn’t know what was wrong with me, but I knew something was going on.
 That’s when I decided to see a psychiatrist.”